kabiromohd/Docker_MindFuel_Quote_Delivery_System/task-1/task_1_docs.md

 docker run -it --rm --env-file .env -v $(pwd)/data:/data -v $(pwd)/log_files:/log_files kabiromohd/data_science:quote-delivery
 ```

-This will run the Quote App
+This will run the Quote App and it mounts the secrets, database volume and log files volume at run-time